LightLabTUe/LightLoopController/README.md

 ![Alt text](/controllerPhoto.jpg?raw=true)

-# Should have
+# Should fix
-- Flickering of light when switching between scenes
+- Flickering of lights when switching between scenes (debounce pushbuttons)

 # Nice to have
 - Make presets with variating max channel levels